cecirio/cecirio/README.md

 # Hi, I'm Cecilia! <br/><a href="https://www.linkedin.com/in/rios-cecilia/">Cybersecurity Professional</a>, <a href="https://cecirios.com/">Blogger</a>

+I am an IT Helpdesk Technician Level I and Cybersecurity Bootcamp graduate from Flatiron School.
+Looking forward to expand my knowledge and build awesome projects to help others.
+Before landing my first job in IT I spent five years working as a Business Associate providing interpretation services for many industries.
+Currently pursuing a Cybersecurity Analyst role and learning how to code with the ultimate goal of becoming an Incident Responder.

+#

 ### 🧰 Languages and Tools

 <img align="left" alt="Linux" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" />